The e-Conomy Southeast Asia 2024 Report with Sapna Chadha, Fock Wai Hoong & Florian Hoppe

 I think Southeast Asia is in a sweet spot.
 I'm sure we'll talk about it more in your coming questions, but that's really, I would say, the big difference and shift in how much things have changed in just one year.

 Florian Hoppe: Well, those were my two main talking points.
 Profitability [and] AI.
-I do have one more, which I do think is great to see is the continued business dynamic we see for companies in this part of the world.
+I do have one more, which I think is great to see is the continued business dynamic we see for companies in this part of the world.

 One is the fact that despite the kind of evolution we've been through, there continues to be this high growth momentum that I mentioned.
 And two, I think how these companies are also growing on their own as they go international outside Southeast Asia.
 So a lot of activity with the big platform companies that reach beyond Southeast Asia, game developers from the region, which are playing a role way beyond Southeast Asia.